craiig/pgdump2bq/README.md

-# Basic instructions for loading postgres dump and export to csv
+# Basic instructions for loading postgres dump and create the best possible export for import into bigquery

 ## 1. Install Postgresql with PostGIS extensions
 TODO find good link, this is beyond the scope of these instructions